-There was a Major nonconformity and three minor nonconformities were identified during this assessment.
-Corrective action plans with respect to the major nonconformity raised during the ASA1 have been reviewed and found to be effectively implemented and the NC was closed within the 60 days on 9 November 2012.
-There were also five observations for improvement was raised.
+There were three Major nonconformities and four minor nonconformities were identified during this assessment.
+Corrective action plans with respect to three major nonconformities raised during the ASA1 have been reviewed and found to be effectively implemented and the NC was closed within the 60 days on 3 December 2012.
+There were also four minor nonconformities and seven observations for improvement was raised.
 The management submitted corrective action plans for all the nonconformities.
 The Audit Team has reviewed and accepted the Corrective Action Plan.
 Implementation of corrective actions and closing out the minor nonconformities will be followed up during the next Surveillance Assessment.